tubery/showCase/README.md

 Created a hero section with shooting star animations while it still needs polish and the right colours i am happy with it for now

+25/06/23

+About section complete functionality wise also as it is quite simple I will also be trying to complete the web development section today

+I have completed the web development section however as with all the other sections it is designed for mobile at the moment I will later correct the whole website for responsiveness and colour

+Code is also messy and unstructure will have to clean up later